Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 ### 1. Code Snippets

 * The code in this project largely follows The Boutique Ado project by Code institute.
+* The custom Blog model was inspired by Master Code Online tutorials on YouTube and Djangocentral.com
+* The custom User Review model was inspired by Code with Stein tutorial on YouTube

 ### 2. Media